changkevin51/TowerDefense/README.md

 NOTE: THIS GAME IS DESIGNED TO BE HARD.
 STRATEGY IS REQUIRED TO GET THROUGH FURTHER WAVES.

+NOTE (2): LEADERBOARD IN PROGRESS.
+(Istg adding a leaderboard makes this soooo complicated...)

 A fun tower defense game made with JavaScript and p5.js.
 Players defend their base by placing turrets, earning money, and surviving waves of enemies.

 Record: Wave: 120 (Daniel Xu)